MaterialFuture/CrISBN/README.md

 5. Create a new Pull Request

 ## Contributors
 - [Konstantine](https://gitlab.com/materialfuture) - creator and maintainer

 ## Notes
 ISBN number generated from list here: <https://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_to_ISBN-13_conversion>

 #### Todo
+- Change this to have more purpose, like an ISBN library so people can create, validate, search, convert to 10 or 13, etc.
 - Add more language options
 - Add support for Amazon's AISN
 - Add Admiral cli and Table cli creation